metabrainz/musicbrainz-server/RELEASING.md

    1. Merge `translations` to `beta` (`git merge --log=876423 --no-ff translations`) and push.

-   2. Run `./po/update_pot.sh` to generate new .pot files from the database and templates.
+   2. On `master` (or `beta` if changes have been pushed directly there), run `./po/update_pot.sh` to generate new .pot files from the database and templates.
 It's often a good idea to manually check the changes to the .pot files: this is a good moment to find typos that were missed during code review, or small changes to lines that don't seem useful enough to justify breaking the existing translations.
       If you find any of these, you might want to correct the issues and generate the files again.
-Once you're done, commit the changes.
+Once you're done, commit the changes and push.

-   3. Push your commits, Weblate is following `*.pot` files from the `beta` branch.
+      Keep in mind Weblate is following `*.pot` files from the `beta` branch;
+      if you updated `master` here then `beta` will be updated in the next step.

 2. On the git branches merge step, to update the `beta` branch with the changes from the `master` branch, merge `master` into `beta` (with `git merge --log=876423 --no-ff master`) and push to `beta`.